kapilsharma/AngularToDoApp/README.md

 > We started maintaining change log from `v0.1.2`.

 > Instead of creating tags of versions, we have created branches so that people learning angular can easily switch branches and get the code done till a particular section of corporate training and ebook.
-This also make it easy to get difference (through git diff command) between branches (New code added in particular section).
+This also make it easy to get difference (through git diff command) between branches (New code added in a particular section).
 >
 > Thus, versions defined below are branches, not tags.

-### master & v1.0.0
+### master

 Latest code, at the end of course project.

 > It is recommended to read `README.md` file from master branch only.

+### v7.4.1

+Code committed at the end of section 7.4.1 - Data Service for custom Event Binding

 ### v7.4.0